USDOT Façade analysis

 The custom panels, which included several nested families, varied depending on orientation.
 Therefore shading, area of glazing would differ accordingly.

 The challenge was to quickly access each nested family and assign and control separate properties to each, which would affect the performance.

 As part of the overall workflow, it was important to document each custom panel type and assembly, and give the designers quantities and performance data on each assembly, including the nested curtain wall element, the thermal properties, areas, and in the case of the glazed element the solar heat gain coefficient and visible light transmittance.
 FenestraPro Premium allowed designers to extract this information quickly and easily.

 Alongside the benefits it offers for early stage conceptual design, FenestraPro Premium for Revit also has a variety of features for more advanced technical design of the façade.

-Code compliance validation, and the thermal analysis of components and panels al-lowed SOM to make decisions around the specification of components quickly and with confidence, within the Revit environment.
+Code compliance validation, the thermal analysis of components and panels allowed SOM to make decisions around the specification of components efficiently and with confidence within the Revit environment.

 Enter your email to

 DOWNLOAD A PDF